 What type of evidence could employers use to rebut this presumption?
 The court explained that representative testimony, surveys and statistical analysis are some types of evidence that employers could present to rebut the presumption.
 In addition, employee attestation forms that they received their meal breaks may also be evidence as explained below.

 4. Potential use of employee acknowledgements confirming breaks were taken

-The supreme court explained that if an employer’s records do not show a compliance meal break was taken by the employee, it may be possible for the employer to use electronic attestations at the time an employee does not take a full meal break, a late meal break, or misses a break in order to ensure accurate tracking.
+The supreme court explained if an employer’s records do not show a compliant meal break was taken by the employee, it may be possible for the employer to use electronic attestations at the time an employee does not take a full meal break, a late meal break, or misses a break in order to ensure accurate tracking.

 In Donohue, the employer’s timekeeping system provided a dropdown menu that prompted the employee to choose one of three options: